 The objective of this tutorial session is to help you get comfortable using RRD tool to write your own monitoring applications.

-In order to do some of the exercises you will need information which you do not have yet.
-There are three main sources from where you can acquire this information.
+In order to do some of the exercises you will need information not found in this document.
+There are sever main sources from where you can acquire this information readily.